Should personal trainers get a National Academy of Sports Medicine (NASM) certification?

 NEXT helps your personal training business succeed

-At NEXT, we’re committed to helping personal trainers, and every fitness professional thrive.
-That’s why we’ve made it easy to get affordable, customized insurance to protect your business.
+NEXT is committed to helping personal trainers and every fitness professional thrive.
+That’s why we’ve made it easy to get affordable, customized business insurance.

-Everything is 100% online, so you can get an instant quote, review options and buy coverage in less than 10 minutes — no calling an agent.
+Everything is 100% online, so you can get an instant quote, review options and buy coverage in about 10 minutes — no calling an agent.
 You’ll have immediate 24/7 access to your certificate of insurance (COI) as soon as you buy your insurance.
+Even better, NEXT customers have access to unlimited COIs at no additional cost.

 Start your instant quote today.